Cost of cremation UK

 Reassured can provide over 50s life insurance to UK residents aged 50 - 85.
 The pay out could help cover the cost of your cremation.

-Cover can cost from as little as 20p-a-day so why not contact one of our friendly team members for a fee-free, no-obligation quote?
+Cover could cost from as little as 20p-a-day so why not contact one of our friendly team members for a fee-free, no-obligation quote?

 What happens before, during and after a direct cremation is usually as follows: